Echo Woods Beach and Echo Woods are parcels that are connected with the Bradley-Buchanan woods property.

 Bradley-Buchanan was purchased with the aid of a loan from the Nature Conservancy.
 This parcel was in the Buchanan family for three generations.
 Mr. Archibald Buchanan and his friend Wesley Bradley spent time together managing the land.
 On inheriting the property, Mr. Bradley sold it to the Trust, disregarding the bids of developers who might have paid much more.
 The woods is a perfect example of a very rare geologic area in Connecticut called pitted kame terrace.
 Most of the others have been destroyed by mining.

-Bradley-Buchanen Woods is part of the larger Echo Pond Area, which includes Echo Woods, Echo Lake, and Pond Lot.
-Hugh and Betsey Hamill donated the adjacent 10 acre Pond Lot parcel in 1986, which borders the lower end of Echo Lake.
+Bradley-Buchanan Woods is part of the larger Echo Pond Area, which includes Echo Woods, Echo Lake, and Pond Lot.
+Hugh and Betsy Hamill donated the adjacent 10-acre Pond Lot parcel in 1986, which borders the lower end of Echo Lake.
 The Pond Lot parcel contains very interesting geology, with kettle holes, a peat bog, and unusual flora and fauna.

-Hugh and Betsey Hamill donated the 10 acre Pond Lot parcel.
+Donors: Hugh and Betsey Hamill donated the 10 acre Pond Lot parcel

 Acreage: Bradley-Buchanan, 25.5 acres; Echo Beach, 3.4; Pond Lot, 10 acres